-- 1. Participate in face-to-face conversation on familiar topics beyond immediate needs. - 2.
-Adjust language forms to level of formality required for conversations with different speakers and in different situations. - 3.
+- 1. Participate in face-to-face conversation on familiar topics beyond immediate needs. - Adjust language forms to level of formality required for conversations with different speakers and in different situations. - 3.
 Clarify utterances by rewording or repeating in order to be understood. - 4.
 Participate in telephone conversations related to factual information on familiar topics with minimal errors. - 5.
 Participate in conversations in training and workplace situations with some errors. - 6.
-Pronounce technical vocabulary accurately. - 7.
-Summarize a sequence of events orally.
+Pronounce technical vocabulary accurately.